astro313/FirstYear/mod1/response.md

   SMGs (as summarized in CW14 or Casey+14) which will be more useful in placing this object in the context of the SMG population.

-> We took into account this comment by adding a compilation of SMG and type-2
-> QSOs properties to Table 4.
+> We took into account this comment by adding a compilation of SMG and type-2 QSOs properties to Table 4.
 Please see the table notes and comments for details.
 We have therefore included a comparison to these sample-averaged values in our conclusion.
-  We initially picked out two well-studied and apparently similarly bright (submillimeter fluxes >400 mJy)gravitationally lensed
-  SMGs, to be able to investigate a broader range of physical properties - some of which are not well-constrained for the broader population.
+We initially picked out two well-studied and apparently similarly bright (submillimeter fluxes >400 mJy) gravitationally lensed SMGs, to be able to investigate a broader range of physical properties - some of which are not as well-constrained for the broader population.
 Thus, we decided to also keep this comparison in the paper.

 ## 7
 - the discussion/conclusions should focus on what is new from this